ansible-collections/dellemc.os6/roles/os6_interface/README.md

 Example playbook
 ----------------

 This example uses the *os6-interface* role to set up description, MTU, admin status, portmode, and switchport details for an interface.
 The example creates a *hosts* file with the switch details and orresponding variables.
-The hosts file should define the  *ansible_network_os* variable with corresponding Dell EMC networking OS name.
+The hosts file should define the `ansible_network_os` variable with corresponding Dell EMC OS6 name.

-When *os6_cfg_generate* is set to true, the variable generates the configuration commands as a .part file in *build_dir* path.
+When `os6_cfg_generate` is set to true, the variable generates the configuration commands as a .part file in *build_dir* path.
 By default, this variable is set to false.
 The example writes a simple playbook that only references the *os6-interface* role.

 **Sample hosts file**